Malaria vaccine

 Research continues with other malaria vaccines.
-The most effective malaria vaccine is R21/Matrix-M, with a 77% efficacy rate shown in initial trials and significantly higher antibody levels than with the RTS,S vaccine.
-It is the first vaccine that meets the World Health Organization's (WHO) goal of a malaria vaccine with at least 75% efficacy.
+The most effective malaria vaccine is the R21/Matrix-M, with a 77% efficacy rate shown in initial trials and significantly higher antibody levels than with the RTS,S vaccine.
+It is the first vaccine that meets the World Health Organization's (WHO) goal of a malaria vaccine with at least 75% efficacy, and only the second malaria vaccine to be recommended by the WHO.
+In April 2023, Ghana's Food and Drugs Authority approved the use of the R21 vaccine for use in children aged between five months and three years old.
+Following Ghana's decision, Nigeria provisionally approved the R21 vaccine.

+The malaria vaccine is on the World Health Organization's List of Essential Medicines.

 Approved vaccines

 RTS,S

-RTS,S/AS01 (commercial name Mosquirix) is the only malaria vaccine approved and in wide use.
-It requires at least three doses in infants by age 2, with a fourth dose extending the protection for another 1-2 years.
+RTS,S/AS01 (brand name Mosquirix) is the first malaria vaccine approved for public use.
+It requires at least three doses in infants by age 2, with a fourth dose extending the protection for another 1–2 years.
 The vaccine reduces hospital admissions from severe malaria by around 30%.

 RTS,S was developed by PATH Malaria Vaccine Initiative (MVI) and GlaxoSmithKline (GSK) with support from the Bill and Melinda Gates Foundation.
-It is a recombinant vaccine, consisting of the P. falciparum circumsporozoite protein (CSP) from the pre-erythrocytic stage.
-The CSP antigen causes the production of antibodies capable of preventing the invasion of hepatocytes and additionally elicits a cellular response enabling the destruction of infected hepatocytes.
+It is a recombinant vaccine, consisting of the Plasmodium falciparum circumsporozoite protein (CSP) from the pre-erythrocytic stage.
+The CSP antigen causes the production of antibodies capable of preventing the invasion of hepatocytes and also elicits a cellular response enabling the destruction of infected hepatocytes.
 The CSP vaccine presented problems in the trial stage due to its poor immunogenicity.
-RTS,S attempted to avoid these by fusing the protein with a surface antigen from hepatitis B, creating a more potent and immunogenic vaccine.
-When tested in trials an emulsion of oil in water and the added adjuvants of monophosphoryl A and QS21 (SBAS2), the vaccine gave protective immunity to 7 out of 8 volunteers when challenged with P. falciparum.
+RTS,S attempted to avoid these by fusing the protein with a surface antigen from hepatitis B virus, creating a more potent and immunogenic vaccine.
+When tested in trials as an emulsion of oil in water and with the added adjuvants of monophosphoryl A and QS21 (SBAS2), the vaccine gave protective immunity to 7 out of 8 volunteers when challenged with P. falciparum.

 RTS,S was engineered using genes from the outer protein of P. falciparum malaria parasite and a portion of a hepatitis B virus plus a chemical adjuvant to boost the immune response.
 Infection is prevented by inducing high antibody titers that block the parasite from infecting the liver.
 In November 2012, a Phase III trial of RTS,S found that it provided modest protection against both clinical and severe malaria in young infants.